 Freedom’s Relapse Prevention Program is for those who have gotten clean but have not, however, demonstrated the ability to remain clean for long periods of time.
 The program is also suitable for individuals who are in crisis or who are prone to reverting to drug and alcohol abuse.

-The decision to quit drinking or using drugs is the very first step in the long road towards recovery.
-It is the first step towards rebuilding your life, which will take time and patience—like any other major change.
+The decision to quit drinking or using drugs is the very first step on the long road toward recovery.
+Rebuilding your life will take time and patience—like any other major change.
 As you work towards this new goal, you may begin to realize that your problems didn’t end when you quit, or you might feel sad having to leave old friends and habits behind.
 These confusing feelings might lead to doubting your commitment to remain sober, despite knowing it is the right decision for you.